 Should I Worry About Alternative Minimum Tax?

-Even if you didn’t have to pay it last tax season, you may be eligible to pay the AMT this yearl; this can be a problem for households because the Alternative Minimum Tax is not tied to inflation.
+Even if you didn’t have to pay it last tax season, you may be eligible to pay the AMT this year; this can be a problem for households because the Alternative Minimum Tax is not tied to inflation.
 If your taxable income has you fall past the Alternative Minimum Tax exemption limit, you might have to pay additional taxes.
-Find out if you might have to pay the AMT.

 It is difficult to pinpoint what may trigger it, but there can be factors can contribute towards Alternative Minimum Tax liability such as: